I love listening to people’s stories, finding the stories behind the stories and writing about them.

 I write about health and the environment.
 I define that loosely, and I’m willing to report on any good story I find.
 I especially like long-form features and investigative projects.

-I’m the children’s health editor for the California Health Report, where I also write enterprise stories on health-care reform.
+I’m the senior editor for the California Health Report, where I also write investigative stories and features.
 I freelance for other magazines and newspapers nationwide.

 With a grant from the Leonard C. Goodman Institute for Investigative Reporting, I wrote an In These Times cover story about how fracking disproportionately impacts California’s poor.